Hbomberguy

 Harry Brewis (Note: Brewis's first name is sometimes erroneously reported as "Harris".
-Brewis attributes this to his habit of jokingly referring to himself as "Harris Bomberguy" in his videos.) (born 19 September 1992), better known as Hbomberguy, is a British YouTuber and Twitch streamer.
-Brewis produces video essays on a variety of topics such as film, television, and video games; often combining them with arguments from left-wing political and economic positions.
+Brewis attributes this to his habit of jokingly referring to himself as "Harris Bomberguy" in his videos.) (born 19 September 1992), also known as Hbomberguy, is a British YouTuber and Twitch streamer.
+Brewis has produced video essays on a variety of topics such as film, television, and video games; often combining them with arguments from left-wing political and economic positions.
 He has created videos aimed at debunking conspiracy theories and responding to right-wing and antifeminist arguments.

 Early life

-Harry Brewis was born on 19 September 1992 in West Yorkshire, England.
+Harry Brewis was born on 19 September 1992 in Halifax, West Yorkshire, England.
 He studied English literature with a focus on creative writing at Aberystwyth University.
 Before focusing on his own YouTube channel full time, Brewis worked as an information technology engineer, then as an animator for The School of Life's YouTube channel.

 Content

 Brewis started the Hbomberguy YouTube channel on 28 May 2006.
 As of June 2025, the channel has over 1.8 million subscribers.
 He also uploads his videos on the online streaming service Nebula.

 Brewis's videos often take the format of short documentaries, with him talking directly to the camera on a particular topic interspersed with comedic sketches and gags.
 He consults with experts and fact-checkers for his videos to ensure their factual accuracy.
 Some of the most popular videos on his channel are his A Measured Response series, which features Brewis critiquing figures such as flat Earth conspiracy theorists, pickup artists, anti-vaxxers, and content creators who believe soy makes men feminine and use the term soy boy.
 Due to his videos debunking right-wing and alt-right ideas, Brewis has commonly been described as a part of BreadTube, an informal network of left-leaning YouTubers; however, he does not associate himself with the term.
 Like other YouTube channels under the BreadTube label, Brewis's political content mirrors the presentation of popular non-political content creators such as pop-culture essayists and gaming YouTubers.

 Along with his political analysis and Measured Response series, Brewis has been producing long-form media reviews and video essays on a number of topics, such as television, film, internet culture and video games.
-In July 2020, Brewis released a video criticising the American web series RWBY.
+During an interview in December 2020, Brewis said he has had a years-old video completely blocked and a video about the BBC Sherlock blocked in the UK by Content ID.
 Prior to its release, Brewis attempted to upload the video and found it automatically blocked by YouTube's Content ID system.
-Brewis opted to extensively re-edit the video to circumvent this automated detection and hire a lawyer to review the content in order to ensure it complied with fair use prior to publication.
+Brewis opted to extensively re-edit the video to circumvent this automated detection.
 In an essay criticising the Content ID system, the Electronic Frontier Foundation highlighted Brewis's difficulty as an example of how they believed Content ID "undermines" the intent of fair use.